Solar Charging System for Electric Cars

 • Rivian R1T - 5-10 hours

-• Audi Etron – up to 5 hours
+• Audi Etron – up 5 hours

-• Tesla Model S – Tesla Model S can run all day long for up to six hours
+• Tesla Model S – Tesla Model S can be run all day long for up to six hours

 • Tesla Model X – up to 6 hours